Offley: Tea Green

-Offley Chase

-Lies approximately 2 miles south west of Offley along Lilley Bottom.

 Putteridge Bury

-Putteridge Bury belongs to the University of Bedfordshire, previously being used as the Management Campus of the University of Luton, it was originally acquired in 1965 as a teacher training college.
-The mansion was built in the style of Chequers by architects Sir Ernest George and Alfred Yeats and completed in 1911.
-The grounds were redesigned by Edwin L Lutyens, soon to be recognised as the foremost architect of the era, and planted by Gertrude Jekyll, one of the first lady Victorian gardeners.
+The Putteridge Bury estate comprises the grounds of a mansion designed by Ernest George and Alfred Yeats in the style of Chequers.
+It was completed in 1911, replacing an earlier house on the site.
+The grounds were redesigned by Edwin Lutyens and planted by Gertrude Jekyll.
 Particular features are the reflective pool and massive yew hedges.
-As well as the mansion house the estate has a farm and a collection of spread out houses.
+The estate was bought by Luton Borough Council in 1965 to serve as a teacher training college.
+It has remained in educational use since then; since 2006, it has been a campus of the University of Bedfordshire.

 The Putteridge estate is a mixture of arable farmland and woodland; as well as the occasional visiting muntjac and fallow deer, the estate is home to Lady Amherst's pheasant (Chrysolophus amherstiae) as well as the more common pheasant.

-Agriculture and wildlife
+Landscape

 The land use in the parish is a mixture of arable, and woodland with some minor seasonal grazing for beef cattle and sheep.
 To the east of the village all the round to the south east forms part of the King's Walden estate.
 During the winter months pheasant and partridge shooting takes with several shooting syndicates operating to the north of the village as well as a big shoot organised by King's Walden Estate.

 Red kites along with common buzzard and sparrowhawks can be seen in the area.

-Decline in farming

-Many of the farms in the area are no longer used for agriculture and some have been sold off for housing development.
-The fields being taken over by farms at a greater distance, this has happened due to technological advances which make small farms un-economical to run.
-Several farms up until the 1970s had herds of dairy cattle but low milk prices forced many farms to turn to arable farming.